dotnet/ef6/README.md

 When right-clicking on an Entity Data Model .edmx  file, the following context menu function is available:
 1. Generate Views.

+When right-clicking a project, the following menu function is available:
+1. Customize Reverse Engineer Templates

-If you are looking for Reverse Engineeering tools, I recommend using the [EF Reverse POCO Generator Template](https://marketplace.visualstudio.com/items?itemName=SimonHughes.EntityFrameworkReversePOCOGenerator).
-You can also use the less advanced ["Code First from Database" feature](http://www.entityframeworktutorial.net/code-first/code-first-from-existing-database.aspx) that is included with the standard Visual Studio tooling for EF 6.
+If you are looking for Reverse Engineeering tools, I recommend using the ["Code First from Database" feature](http://www.entityframeworktutorial.net/code-first/code-first-from-existing-database.aspx) that is included with the standard Visual Studio tooling for EF 6.

 A MSDN article about the tool is [available here](https://msdn.microsoft.com/en-us/data/jj593170)

 # Downloads/builds

 **Release**

 The Power Tools will remain in "beta" status.